New Student Organization Paperwork

 Step 3: Complete the proposal and application.

-Note: The Office of Student Affairs will make every effort to provide conditional approval within 45 business days after receipt of this packet.
+Note: The Department of Student Life, Leadership and Engagement will make every effort to provide conditional approval within 45 business days after receipt of this packet.

 • STEP 1: Review Guidelines